scalameta/scalameta/docs/quasiquotes.md

       1. `$smth` can not be replicated.
       1. `..$smth` means an arbitrary mix of `$smth` and `..$smth` unquote templates separated according to their location (e.g. an empty string, `[$tpe]`, `[..$tpes, $tpe]` all conform to `[..$tpes]`, and the separator is a comma, as appropriate for a list of type arguments).
       1. `...$smth` means an arbitrary mix of `$smth`, `..$smth` and  `...$smth` unquote templates, separated accordingly.
+        * Implementation restriction: at the moment, mixing `...$smth` and unquotes of smaller ranks is not supported because of [#248](https://github.com/scalameta/scalameta/issues/248).
       1. If a suffix of `smth` says that it's a non-empty sequence, then replication can't result in an empty list.
       1. If a quasiquote is used as a pattern, then some replications may be illegal (TODO: to be elaborated!).